Instructor Frequently Asked Questions

 Who is responsible for finding classes and scheduling them?

-This is a joint effort between Pet Emergency Education and you.
 Our company will blast emails, faxes, etc in your area.
 We also expect you to reach out to locations such as boarding facilities, vet clinics, grooming salons, rescues, etc. to increase awareness and schedule classes.

 How many classes do I have to teach in a month?